Subsystems: Catalog compilation

 - Any code outside any node definition is evaluated.
 Any resources are added to the node’s catalog.
 Any class declarations cause classes to be loaded from modules and declared (see Step 3a below).

 - If a matching node definition was found, any code in it is evaluated at node scope.
-(This means it may contain variable assignments that can override top-scope variables.)
+(This means it can assign variables that override top-scope variables.)
 Any resources are added to the catalog, and any class declarations cause classes to be loaded and declared.

 Step 3a: Load and evaluate classes from modules